What types of diabetes management supports do we fund?

 • training for support workers in your diabetes management needs

-• assistive technology to help manage your diabetes which you can’t get through the health care system.
+• assistive technology to help manage your diabetes which you can’t get through the healthcare system.

-If you can’t manage your diabetes on your own because of your disability, and it meets the NDIS funding criteria, we may fund a nurse to make a disability-related diabetes management plan for you.
+If you can’t manage your diabetes on your own because of your disability, and it meets the NDIS funding criteria, we can fund a nurse to make a disability-related diabetes management plan for you.

-This may include funding for:
+This can include funding for:

 • an initial consultation